 Your visitors expect content to be up to date, relevant, and easy to find.
 When re-launching the website, considering the expectations of our user groups, and the focus of your communication strategy, we should focus on the content and structure of our website (tailored to user patterns).

-When we speak about user groups, not only must you now be aware of your mobile and social media audiences, but also importantly your own internal audience.
+When we speak about target groups and audiences, not only must you now be aware of your mobile and social media audiences, but also importantly your own internal audience.

 You must always pose the question “What are we trying to accomplish with this information?”
 Complex information (for example research and teaching) needs to be made simply and clearly available.
 As users “time out” after three clicks, content should be made available in three or less.